nehaadhawas/nehaadhawas/README.md

 Python developer focused on backend systems and applied computer vision — building things that process images, track motion, or move data between a database and a browser.

-Day to day: Flask and FastAPI for backend work, OpenCV and MediaPipe for anything involving a camera, PyTorch when a project needs a model.
-I'll write the frontend myself in plain HTML/CSS/JS when a project needs one — no framework unless the project actually calls for it.

 ---

 **brain-tumor-segmentation-3d-unet**